henry753951/nzxt-web-integrations-cider/README.md

 # NZXT web integrations cider

+The current versoin is designed for compatibility with the karken **NON**-Elite series.
+(KR360RGB...)

 Web integrations with NowPlaying for the NZXT Kraken series.
 - Show your Kraken and PC status on LCD.
 - Now playing widget on LCD.